pw4rn3r/ECE382/labs/lab7/index.md

 ## A Functionality

 Control your servo position with your remote!
 Use remote buttons other than those you have used for the motors.
+Note: you still need to be able to get readings from the ultrasonic sensor after changing your servo position with the remote.

 ## Bonus Functionality